benradstone/wandisco-documentation-ldm/docs/readme.md

-The live docs for public preview are currently available at https://docs.wandisco.com/live-data-migrator/docs/
+The live docs are currently available at https://docs.wandisco.com/live-data-migrator/docs/

-These are the docs for GA:
+These are the docs:

 [About](about.md)